TARGENE/targene-pipeline/docs/src/overview.md

 ## Outputs

 All outputs are generated in the `$(OUTDIR)` (default: `results`) directory.
+Here we succintly describe the most important ones:

-The main output file of the pipeline is the `summary.csv`, which contains all summary statistics for each parameter of interest: effect size, p-value, trait-adjusted p-value...
+- `summary.csv`: is the main output of the pipeline, it contains all summary statistics and information for each estimand of interest.
+Those are further described [here](https://targene.github.io/TargetedEstimation.jl/stable/tmle_estimation/#Output-file).
+- `hdf5files/inf_curves`: contains influence curves in HDF5 format if those were requested (see the `SAVE_IC` Nextflow parameter).
+- `tmle_inputs/final.data.csv`: contains the input dataset to all TMLE processes.
-Other sub-directories contain intermediate results that may still be of interest, for instance, influence curves are stored in `hdf5files/inf_curves`.
+- Other sub-directories contain intermediate results that may still be of interest for debugging purposes.